Anti-Raid/splashtail/data/docs/dev/rust_bot_modules_lockdown/README.md

 Traditional Lockdown is a more traditional lockdown method.
 It is more flexible than ``qsl`` as it has no required prior setup.
 However, it is much slower and should be avoided if possible.

 Internally, ``tsl`` works by iterating over all channels and setting the permission overwrites for all critical roles to the locked down set.
 This is a slow process and can take a long time for large servers.
+In addition, super large servers may have outages when using a ``tsl`` that a ``qsl`` may not lead to.

 ## Single-Channel Lockdown